Sharna Goldseker

 Achievements & Honors

-- Wrote the foreword for Kristin Keffeler’s book The Myth of the Silver Spoon: Navigating Family Wealth and Creating an Impactful Life published by Bloomberg in 2022
+- In 2022, wrote the foreword for Kristin Keffeler’s book The Myth of the Silver Spoon: Navigating Family Wealth and Creating an Impactful Life published by Bloomberg.

-- Co-authored the chapter “Values That Matter” in Tom McCullough and Keith Whitaker’s book Wealth of Wisdom: Top Practices for Wealth Families and their Advisors, published by Wiley in 2022
+- In 2022, co-authored the chapter “Values That Matter” in Tom McCullough and Keith Whitaker’s book Wealth of Wisdom: Top Practices for Wealth Families and their Advisors, published by Wiley.

-- 2019 AFP/Skystone Partners Research Prize for Excellence in Academic Research
+- In 2019, won alongside Michael Moody, PhD, the AFP/ Skystone Partners Research Prize for Excellence in Academic Research

-- 2017 Family Wealth Report’s Award for Philanthropy Advice
+- In 2017, won the Family Wealth Report’s Award for Philanthropy Advice

-- 2016’s “Women of Influence” by New York Business Journal
+- In 2016, acknowledged as a “Women of Influence” by New York Business Journal

-- 2014’s “Women to Watch” by Jewish Women International
+- In 2014 honored as a “Women to Watch” by Jewish Women International

 - RayLign Foundation Family Well-Being Award